jh3nd3rs0n/jargyle/README.md

         chaining.socks5.resolve.useResolveCommand=true|false
             The boolean value to indicate that the RESOLVE command is to be used on the other SOCKS5 server for resolving host names (default is false)

-        chaining.socks5.userpassauth.usernamePassword=USERNAME:PASSWORD
+        chaining.socks5.userpassauth.password=PASSWORD
+            The password to be used to access the other SOCKS5 server

+        chaining.socks5.userpassauth.username=USERNAME
-            The username password to be used to access the other SOCKS5 server
+            The username to be used to access the other SOCKS5 server

       CHAINING SSL SETTINGS: